dartmouth-cs98/Quantum-Tetris/README.md

 );
 ```

 Now we need to tell our *db.py* file to run these SQL commands.
-Add the code below to your *db.py* file.
+The code below that you already added to your *db.py* file will handle running this SQL commands.
+The `@click.command('init-db')` syntax creates a flask command `flask init-db` that we can call from our Flask environment shell to initialize the databse whenever we want.

 ```python
 def init_db():